Pyae-Phyoe-Sie/amity-delivery-service/README.md

 For data, I used json server, here is to run json as a server

 ### `npx json-server --watch data/data.json --port 4000`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.